Skills of Tomorrow and VET: Why a Reskilling Revolution Matters

 Among this list are three cross-cutting specialised skills (product marketing, digital marketing and human-computer interaction) that will be crucial to a variety of emerging and progressive professions.

-The top 10 soft skills for tomorrow’s workers
+Top 10 soft skills

 Soft skills are the non-technical, transferable skills that relate to how one works.
 They are the interpersonal attributes that underpin workplace collaboration and communication, self-management and career development.